 Core Strategy 2 entails the promotion of a host of initiatives to expand the scale of sales.
 Looking at modernization services, in response to the DX-related needs of its manufacturing industry customers, the digital supply chain business is shifting human resources on the order of several hundred people to handle large-scale projects.
-2 P49 Industrial Business Group Moreover, along with our integration of the ProActive business with the production management solution at Will in April 2024, in terms of the business model, we transitioned to an SaaS-type recurring revenue model.
-Z P55 ProActive Business Solutions Div.
+P49 Industrial Business Group Moreover, along with our integration of the ProActive business with the production management solution at Will in April 2024, in terms of the business model, we transitioned to an SaaS-type recurring revenue model.
+255 ProActive Business Solutions Div.

-Turning to innovation services, we are accelerating cocreation with automakers and suppliers in the mobility business to become a co-creative mobility service provider to
+Turning to innovation services, we are accelerating cocreation with automakers and suppliers in the mobility business to become a co-creative mobility service provider to take the lead in the SDM era.
+27 P53 Mobility Business Group

 In our integration services business, leveraging the knowledge and expertise we had accumulated in the security field to date, we established SCSK Security Corporation in August 2023 as a specialized company in the same field.
 We are expanding our business by augmenting the training and recruiting of highly specialized personnel, including ethical hackers.
-P81 CASE STUDY
+2 P81 CASE STUDY

-YoY change + 14.3%

-- 1 Modernization services for solving social and customer issues - 2 Innovation services for new value creation - 3 Integration services supporting society's digitalization
+(1) Modernization services for solving social and customer issues

+(2) Innovation services for new value creation

+3 Integration services supporting society's digitalization

+(plan)

+Strategies to Create Value Progress of the Medium-Term Management Plan